LeoPlatform/rstreams/content/rstreams-flow/getting-started.en.md

 npm install -g serverless
 ```

-# Get RStreams Bus Config Secret Name
+# Get bus stack name
 You must have an RStreams Bus instance to access.
 Each bus instance installs a secret in AWS secrets manager named `rstreams-{busName}`.
-If you go to AWS secrets manager and search on `rstreams`, you can see if one is installed.
-All you need is the name of this
-secret that points to a non-production instance of an RStreams bus that you can work with safely.

-The project has been setup such that the `dev` environment
-is meant for running locally.
-You should open up the `.env.dev` file and change the `RSTREAMS_CONFIG_SECRET` value to
-be the name of the AWS Secrets Manager secret that was created when your RStreams Bus instance was installed.
-It will
+The bus name is something very specific.
+The RStreams Bus stack itself installs four child stacks.
+One of those child
-be named like this: `rstreams-{busName}` where `{busName}` is the name of your bus.
-So, if you have a bus instanced
-named `PlaygroundBus` your secret would be named `rstreams-PlaygroundBus`.
+stacks is the actual bus.
+So, if I have a bus installation named `PlaygroundBus` then there will be a stack named
-[Jump here](../../rstreams-bus/getting-started/#how-do-you-access-the-new-rstreams-bus-instance) for lots more on this if you care.
+`PlaygroundBus-Bus-<random-characters-AWS-puts-on>`.
+You need this name.
+Go to AWS CloudFormation and click on Stacks and
+then in the search field search on the name of your bus.
+In my case, I searched on the word `playground` and the five stacks
+showed up the main stack and the five child stacks.
+I found the exact name of the bus stack which was
+`PlaygroundBus-Bus-1JX7JSIIUQRAO`.

-Many companies will install a bus in their dev or test environments.
+Be sure you are using a test bus instance.
+Many companies will install a bus in their dev or test environments/accounts.
 If
 you're unsure, reach out to IT/Devops in your company.
 You can also [standup your own bus instance](../../rstreams-bus/getting-started) but be warned this
 creates some AWS resources: Kinesis, S3, a few DynamoDB tables, a secret in Secrets Manager.
-It's not much money to just
+It's not much money, around 50
-stand them up and have them turned on but if you push lots of data through your bus, it will become real money.
-Be sure
+to 100 bucks a month, to just stand one up and use it lightly for testing but if you push lots of data through your bus,
-to contact your IT/Devops/Engineering management on their policies around this.
+it will become real money.
+Be sure to contact your IT/Devops/Engineering management on their policies around this.

 # AWS Access
 You are going to need to access from your laptop to the resources listed in the AWS Secrets Manager secret named for the RStreams